-3.1 The proposals outlined in this report would contribute to the Council's MTFS i.e. in purchasing the property and its consequent redevelopment it will either generate revenue income streams or a capital receipt for the authority, if sold, which would then be available to fund future capital schemes.
+3.1 The proposals outlined in this report would contribute to the Council's Corporate Plan and MTFS i.e. in purchasing the property and its consequent redevelopment it will either generate revenue income streams or a capital receipt for the authority, if sold, which would then be available to fund future capital schemes.
 All options will be considered for its redevelopment and future use so that the future benefit to the Council can be maximised in order that it makes a positive contribution to the Council's MTFS.
+The use of the two reserves could impact upon the ability to fund other projects, however the Council is likely to generate a capital receipt which could then be used for funding future capital projects.